Class of Commercial Licenses & Endorsements

 You will have to take one or more knowledge tests, depending on what class of license and what endorsements you need.

-Which Knowldge Test Do I Need to Take?
+Which Knowledge Test Do I Need to Take?

-* The Commercial Learners Permit will be added as a class of license effective starting January 1, 2014.
+* The Commercial Learners Permit will be added as a class of license.
 You will be required to complete the general knowledge test and any other test applicable to the class of license you are ultimately trying to obtain.

 The hazardous materials test is required if you want to haul hazardous materials as defined in 49 CFR 383.5.
 In order to obtain this endorsement you are also required to pass a Transportation Security Administration (TSA) background check.
-Federal hazardous materials assessment information is available at www.hazprints.com
+Federal hazardous materials assessment information is available at HAZMAT Endorsement Threat Assessment Program

 or by calling 877-429-7746.